shanmukha-sajja/vtuneprofiler_genAI_bot/README.md

   •	pipeline

 # Implementation:

-The input PDF file is converted into text within a document using the PyPDF2 library.
-Following this conversion, the text is further processed by employing the RecursiveCharacterTextSplitter to split it into smaller segments or chunks based on specific criteria.
+**Input Processing:**

+Utilization of PyPDF2 library to convert the input PDF file into text within a document.
+Employing RecursiveCharacterTextSplitter to segment the text into smaller chunks based on specific criteria based on our requirment.

+**Text Encoding:**

+Utilized the Hugging Face embeddings i.e "hkunlp/instructor-large" model, to encode the text.
-Text undergoes encoding using Hugging Face embeddings, leveraging the capabilities of the "hkunlp/instructor-large" model.
-This process involves transforming the text into a numerical representation that captures the semantic meaning and context of the words and phrases.
+Transformation of text into a numerical representation capturing semantic meaning and context which signifies the Embedding.

+**Database Storage:**

-The text is stored into a database utilizing Chroma.
-This involves saving the processed text data into a structured storage system provided by Chroma, which offers efficient data management and retrieval capabilities.
+Utilization of Chroma for storing processed text data into a structured storage system.
-Loading the Hugging Face model involves initializing the specified model, denoted as "< zephyr-7b-beta or Xwin-LM-13B-V0.1 >," along with an autotokenizer.
-The autotokenizer automatically selects and configures the appropriate tokenizer based on the model being used, ensuring compatibility and optimal tokenization for text inputs.
-This combined setup enables efficient processing and utilization of the Hugging Face model for tasks such as text generation.
-Data retrieval using RAG (Retrieval Augmented Generation) with the retrievalQA method involves a process that integrates retrieval-based and generation-based techniques in natural language processing (NLP).
-In this context, the retrievalQA method utilizes a retriever to fetch relevant data from a knowledge base or corpus based on a given query or context.
-The retriever employs keyword matching models to identify and retrieve the most relevant information.
+Efficient data management and retrieval capabilities provided by Chroma.

+**Hugging Face Model Initialization:**

+Initialization of specified Hugging Face model ("< zephyr-7b-beta or Xwin-LM-13B-V0.1 >") along with autotokenizer.
+Autotokenizer automatically configures appropriate tokenizer based on the model for optimal text processing.

+**Data Retrieval with RAG (Retrieval Augmented Generation):**

+Integration of retrieval-based and generation-based techniques in NLP.
+Utilization of retrievalQA method to fetch relevant data from knowledge base or corpus using a retriever.
+Employing keyword matching models to identify and retrieve most relevant information.

+**Input Augmentation:**

-Retrieved data is served as an input augmentation, This augmentation enhances the context and completeness of the input data by incorporating additional information from the retrieved sources.
-The augmented input is then passed through generative model< zephyr-7b-beta or Xwin-LM-13B-V0.1 >to generate responses, answers or summaries to the input and the specific task requirements.
+Incorporation of retrieved data as input augmentation to enhance context and completeness.
+Augmented input passed through generative model ("< zephyr-7b-beta or Xwin-LM-13B-V0.1 >") for generating responses, answers, or summaries based on task requirements.